Why is emotional resilience important to your success?

 There are times when you should be willing to walk away.

-I know, not something you think you’d be reading on an article about resilience but there’s always two sides to any conversation.
+I know, not something you think you’d be reading on an article about resilience but there’s always two sides to any coin.

 I’m about to give an example here that many won’t agree with, but hear me out.